ssdiaz/CLI-Project-1/README.md

 CLI Project

 What Charity would you like to look up?
-To Consider one fo the Top 5, type 1-5 for option or type in org:
+To Consider one of the Top 5, type 1-5 for option or type in org:
 1. ijkldf
 2. fsldkjfds
 3. fsldfs